 Our MSN-Entry program offers a path for graduates from non-nursing fields to obtain RN licensure in four semesters and then earn a Master of Science in Nursing (MSN) degree through distance learning while working in the field.

-As you complete your RN licensure you will choose between four tracks for the MSN portion of the curriculum:
+As you complete your RN licensure you will choose between three tracks for the MSN portion of the curriculum:

-This program will provide you with the latest knowledge and applied skills to be an effective leader in today's complex health-care environment.
-Today's health-care systems require nurse leaders who can integrate experience, knowledge, research, and technology and effectively work in an inter-professional team.
+This program prepares you with the latest knowledge and applied skills to be an effective administrative leader advancing better care, better health, and lower costs.
+Today’s health care systems require nurse leaders who can integrate experience, knowledge, research and technology to effectively lead at the unit, clinic or departmental level.

 Why choose WesternU?
 We have a nationally recognized program and offer:

 - A rigorous program of study proven to produce graduates who are in demand and highly respected in all service settings

 - A small, private, health-focused institution that fosters interprofessional learning

 - A college with the highest level of accreditation

 - Integrated clinical training that includes a high-tech simulation lab in the pre-licensure phase of the curriculum to help you develop clinical and communication skills